 Fixed Home Equity Loan vs Home Equity Line of Credit (HELOC)

-April 29, 2020 | Modified: August 12, 2025
+April 29, 2020 | Modified: September 23, 2025

-Has your mind been on home improvement or other large expenses?
+Has your mind been on home improvement or other significant expenses?
 Your home may be a financial goldmine just waiting to be tapped.
 The equity you’ve built up, which is the difference between what your home is worth and what you still owe on your mortgage, can be a powerful tool to help you achieve your goals.
 It can be ideal for remodeling your kitchen, paying for college tuition, or consolidating debt.

 What’s a Fixed Home Equity Loan?